snowplow-incubator/consent-tracking-accelerator/content/modeling/modeling_1.md

 ```dbt run --selector snowplow_web
 ```

-As soon as backfilling finishes, running the model results in both the web and the media player models being updated during the same run for the same period, both using the same latest set of data from the _base_events_this_run table.
+As soon as backfilling finishes, running the model results in both the web and the consent models being updated during the same run for the same period, both using the same latest set of data from the `_base_events_this_run` table.
 Please note that while the backfilling process lasts, no new web events are going to be processed.